 Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbiological contaminants.

-Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no level of a drinking water disinfectant below which there is no known or expected risk to health.
+Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.